| I am trying to complete

 walking tours in Europe, mainly Germany and Switzerland.
 These must have

+been happy years for the family.
 George, despite his education being largely from his father, gained

 entrance to Edinburgh University, graduating with an honours degree in